 User research, Ideation, Wireframe, Prototyping, User Testing, Illustrations

 Sketch, Illustrator, Zeplin, FullStory, Google Analytics, Trello

 The re-design of Cetaris.com led to a 12.5% increase in website conversions during the month of August 2019 when compared to the same time in the previous year.
 Since the launch, there has also been a 2.1% decrease in bounce rate, and an increase of 11.9% time spent on the website.

 Through customer interviews, Fullstory sessions, and Google analytics, I was able to uncover various usability and design issues that occurred within the old Cetaris marketing website.
 Two key issues were a high bounce rate and low session duration.

 The landing page of the old Cetaris.com website.

 When the user first lands on the website, it is not immediately clear what Cetaris does.
 The image does not add any value to support the content.

 Furthermore, the information architecture was confusing for users to go through.
-New visitors were often confused by the product drop down menu.
+New visitors were often confused by the product drop-down menu.

-In addition, the design style was inconsistent from the rest of Cetaris products and many of the pages did not meet accessibility guidelines.
+In addition, the design style was inconsistent with the rest of Cetaris products and many of the pages did not meet accessibility guidelines.
 All this ultimately contributed to a lack of conversions and meant that we were unable to meet the target business goal of 10 conversions per month.

 The re-design of the Cetaris.com focused on three main aspects: